 Any student, other than a student with a disability as applicable according to the procedures for suspending students with disabilities provided by this Code and relevant State and Federal law, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension from school for at least five days.
 If the proposed penalty is the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed penalty exceeds the minimum five-day suspension, the student and th
+If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity or a hearing given to all students subject to a long-term suspension.
+The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
+In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.